JereNwa/JereNwa/README.md

 ## 🚀 About Me

-- 💻 Fellow web developer and tech enthusiast (and avid seeker of free Adobe replacements!)
+- 👨‍💻 Fellow web developer and tech enthusiast
 - 🌱 Currently learning new programming languages, and trying to learn more of the ones that I already know.
 - 🤝 If you want to talk, go to [https://github.com/JereNwa/chatroom/discussions](https://github.com/JereNwa/chatroom/discussions) and submit something there!

-## Computer info
+## 💻 Computer info
 I use a MacBook Air M4 with 16 GB of RAM and 256 GB of storage, running macOS Tahoe and using Mozilla Firefox as a browser.